The Malaysian LAH Glues Malaysians Together

 There’s this random tag at the end of the sentence and after certain words.

 If you ask Malaysians to say that to you in English, the reply will most probably be,

-For first time visitors, you will notice the suffix “LAH” at the end of most sentences.
+You will notice the suffix “LAH” at the end of most sentences for first-time visitors.